 If you are a UK citizen living within the European Union, the UK government advises that you change your driving licence for an EU licence before Brexit.
 You will be allowed to drive in the UK with an EU driving licence without the need for an IDP for 3 years.
 Information of how to exchange your licence can be found at https://europa.eu/youreurope/citizens/vehicles/driving-licence/driving-licence-renewal-exchange/index_en.htm#shortcut-0-exchanging-your-licence.

-Until Brexit happens, keep up-to-date with changes at www.gov.uk/guidance/prepare-to-drive-in-the-eu-after-brexit.
+Keep up-to-date with changes at www.gov.uk/driving-abroad/international-driving-permit

 Currently you can keep your EU number plates on your motorhome or car as long as you display a separate GB sticker.
-It is likely that the EU demands that UK vehicles stop display EU number plates.
+It is likely that the EU demands that UK vehicles stop displaying EU number plates.

 Before you set off in a tour of Europe you may need a green card.
 A green card proves that you have the minimum insurance required by law to drive a vehicle in a foreign country.
 There are 47 countries worldwide that form the green card system; these are identified on an interactive map provided by the Council of Bureaux.

 Currently all UK vehicle insurance provides a minimum of third-party cover to drive in the EU; this is effectively your green card.
-From April 12 this will change, but how is currently unknown.
+After the transition period this will change, but how is currently unknown.
 In May 2018 the UK and EU insurance bodies agreed to waive the requirement of physical green cards, but this has not been ratified by the EU so currently doesn’t apply.
 The Motor Insurers Bureau (MIB), www.mib.org.uk, are the UK issuer of green cards.
 They have issued guidance to UK insurance companies regarding how to issue physical green cards.
 Should green cards be required, they will be issued by your motorhome insurance company.
 Green cards will be free, but admin costs may be added by insurance companies.
 Your trailer, if domestic, or caravan, if it weighs over 3,500kg, may also need a green card and might need to be registered separately.
 See www.gov.uk/guidance/trailer-registration.

 Your vehicle insurance will still be valid, but you will need to contact your insurer in advance to notify them of your intended travel to obtain a green card, see above.
 The green card will provide the minimum insurance cover required, usually third-party liability, which covers costs to other parties.
 If you intend to enjoy an extended motorhome tour, you will need to notify your insurer of every country you intend to visit.
 Whether you can obtain more insurance to cover damage to your campervan, theft, and/or legal assistance will depend on the insurance company and EU/UK negotiations.